Results Archaeological site Mystra – Mystras

 Lower town - Vrontochion monastery.
 Below the Monemvassia gate and the Despotat palace, the path to the north of the lower town begins.
 Beyond scattered ruins stand the two churches of the Vrontochion monastery, founded in the 13th century.
 The largest, that of the Odigitria ("Virgin Leader"), was built shortly before the monastery was founded and financed by a Byzantine nobleman, whose surname appears in an inscription: Vrontochios.
 It retains its typical Mystra architecture (basilical plan with three naves separated by two rows of columns) and superb 14th-century frescoes worthy of Giotto, the Italian master of the pre-Renaissance period: portraits of the Church Fathers, scenes of Christ's miracles.
 To the left of the narthex, a chapel houses a magnificent fresco of the Procession of the Martyrs and two tombs, those of the monk Pachomios, founder of the monastery, and Prince Theodore II Palaeologus, who ruled the Despotate of Morea from 1407 to 1443.
 The monastery's other church, Agii Theodori, dates from the late 13th century.
 Dedicated to the saints Theodore Tiron and Theodore the Stratilate, it boasts the highest dome in Mystra, whose cap is adorned with a majestic Christ Pantocrator ("almighty").
 Once home to a large library, Vrontochion was the "university" of Mystra.
 In the early 15th century, it was here that the philosopher Plethon advocated a return to Greek polytheism in order to save the Byzantine Empire, then on the verge of collapse.
 Accused of heresy, this atypical intellectual nevertheless enjoyed the protection of Emperor Manuel Palaeologus, who even entrusted him with a reform of the Empire based on Plato's texts.

 Lower town - Agios Dimitros church.
 Heading back towards the entrance, you first pass by the Church of Evangelistria ("Annunciation"), which boasts a number of frescoes painted around 1400, and then the complex of the Church of Agios Dimitros.
 Built in the late 13th century, it was the seat of the metropolis (archbishopric) of Mystra.
 From the courtyard, a staircase leads down to the church.
 It was remodeled in the 15th century, with the addition of cupolas and a gynaeceum, a tribune for women.
 From its origins, it retains a polychrome marble pavement, eleven scenes from the martyrdom of Saint Demetrios of Thessalonica (north aisle) and a grandiose representation of Hetimasia (south aisle) with the empty throne symbolizing the expectation of the Last Judgment.
-Next door, an 18th-century building houses the current, small-scale archaeological museum, displaying objects discovered throughout the site: a 14th-century bas-relief depicting Alexander the Great, richly illuminated Bibles, and the dress and hair of the "Mummy of Mystra", the remains of Cleopa Malatesta, the Italian wife of Prince Theodore II, buried in 1433.
+Next door, an 18th-century building houses the current small archaeological museum, which exhibits objects discovered throughout the site: a 14th-century bas-relief depicting Alexander the Great, richly illuminated Bibles, and the dress and hair of the "Mummy of Mystra", the remains of Cleopa Malatesta, the Italian wife of Prince Theodore II, buried in 1433.

 Did you know?
 This review was written by our professional authors.